When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 Welcome to the land of extremes: Death Valley National Park, the biggest national park in the lower 48 states.
 A lifetime is short to explore the labyrinths of its canyons and understand the mysteries of this park.

-On your way back first stop at Ubehebe Crater, about a half-mile wide and 600 feet deep hole created by a volcano.
+On your way back, stop first at Ubehebe Crater, about a half-mile wide and 600 feet deep hole created by a volcano.

 Next, take a turn towards Stovepipe Wells Village for breakfast and listen to sand songs at Mesquite Flat Sand Dunes.

-On your way back towards Furnace Creek Visitor Center, take a detour to one-way Artist Palette drive to admire the multicolored, eroded hillside, a result of oxidation of natural metal deposits in the mountains.
+On your way back towards Furnace Creek Visitor Center, take a detour to the one-way Artist Palette drive to admire the multicolored, eroded hillside, a result of the oxidation of natural metal deposits in the mountains.

 It is best visited in the afternoon when slanted sun rays make the colors more vivid.